keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 ### eventbroker

-The *eventbroker* is responsible for receiving all events, transferring non-Keptn events into valid Keptn CloudEvents, and sending those into NATS.
+The *eventbroker* is responsible for receiving all events and sending those into NATS.

 ### distributor